1. Introduction

 20. Production-Level Exception Handling Architecture

-In real production applications, you don't write exception handling inside every function.
+In production applications, you should not place exception handling randomly inside every function.

 A structured architectural flow is followed across multiple layers of the application.